pwjoshi/ProgrammingAssignment2/README.md

 The following activities were accomplished to complete this assignment:

 1. **Fork** the GitHub repository containing the stub R files at [https://github.com/rdpeng/ProgrammingAssignment2](https://github.com/rdpeng/ProgrammingAssignment2) to create a copy under your own account.
     > Forked the GitHub repository from the address mentioned above through Github web-based interface

 2. **Clone** your forked GitHub repository to your computer so that you can edit the files locally on your own machine.
     > `git clone https://github.com/pwjoshi/ProgrammingAssignment2.git`

 3. **Edit** the R file contained in the git repository and place your solution in that file (please do not rename the file).
-    > `git add cachematrix.R README.md README_ProgrammingAssignment2_Original.md`

-4.  **Commit** your completed R file into YOUR git repository and push your git branch to the GitHub repository under your account.
+   **Commit** your completed R file into YOUR git repository and push your git branch to the GitHub repository under your account.
     > `git add README_ProgrammingAssignment2_Original.md`
     > `git commit -m "Renamed the original README.md from rdpeng/ProgrammingAssignment2"`
     > `git push`